adam-p/yesterday-i-learned/random.md

 1. [The Big Lebowski's throwing-underwear-suitcase-out-of-the-car scene was shot in reverse](http://www.shortlist.com/entertainment/films/50-things-you-(probably)-didnt-know-about-the-big-lebowski#gallery-15).
 1. Despite being part of the bowling team, The Dude is never seen bowling during the movie.
 1. Your child has a 0.2% of having Cerebral palsy.
-1. To tell if a mechanic is honest, [take your car in for an unnecessary repair](http://lifehacker.com/take-your-car-in-for-an-unnecessary-repair-to-find-a-go-1545575350).
 1. [This guy on the Internet](https://www.reddit.com/r/AskReddit/comments/4zo4vq/whats_the_next_big_thing_thats_going_to_fail_for/d6xnjxg) says that stomach acid is used only to denature proteins and kill bacteria, with no other benefits to digestion.
 [The wiki](https://en.wikipedia.org/wiki/Gastric_acid) says roughly the same thing, so maybe it is legit, and you do have to chew before you swallow.
-1. [The DeLorean was not painted.](https://www.reddit.com/r/Shitty_Car_Mods/comments/4zc98z/beautiful_blasphemy/) Its colour comes from stainless steel.
 1. [Potatoes are naturally gluten-free.](http://www.potatogoodness.com/nutrition/) Somehow, they provide a good amount of vitamin C, as well.
 1. Due to perishability, only about 5% of the world's potato crop is traded internationally; its minimal presence in world financial markets contributed to its stable pricing during the 2007–2008 world food price crisis.
 1. "Oil pulling" is rinsing the mouth with sesame oil to remove toxins and things.
 It doesn't work, but some people do it anyway.